 God allowed them to freely walk away from what was best for them and experience the costly consequences of their decision.

-That statement is not easy to accept or understand.
+That statement is challenging to accept or understand.
 And it probably sends shivers down the spine of parents and anyone in a position of authority.
 Of course, you might ask, “Why would God let them experience the enormous consequences without stopping them?”

-Since God is PERFECT, it was obviously the right thing to do.
-So instead of questioning it, accept it, at least for now, and see how to use God’s approach in your leadership and relationships.
+Since God is PERFECT, it was the right thing to do.
+So, instead of questioning it, accept it, at least for now, and see how to use God’s approach in your leadership and relationships.

 That thought alone seems unacceptable.
 And most parents would think, “How could I just let my child do the wrong thing without intervening?”
-Actually, any person in a position of authority would probably think that way.
+Any person in a position of authority would probably think that way.

 That is why God shares the Bible with us.
 He says there is another way to think.